This training event, for those experienced club members who work with novices, will hopefully return in 2023.

 Have done at least 20 graded scrambles, some at grade 2 or 3

-These rates are significantly subsidised through a grant the BMC receives from Sport England - the full rate would be £300- £350
+These rates are significantly subsidised by the BMC - the full rate would be £300- £350.

 NB You must be a current member of a BMC-affiliated club to attend this course